palkan/logidze/README.md

 }
 ```

-If you specified the limit in you trigger definition then log size would not exceed the specified size.
-When a new change occurs, and there is no more room for it, the two oldest changes get merged.
+If you specify the limit in you trigger definition then log size will not exceed the specified size.
+When a new change occurs, and there is no more room for it, the two oldest changes will be merged.

 ## Development